ltrgoddard/thesis/temp.markdown

 counter it, inattention to Lewis’s 1918 novel *Tarr* being a case in point.[^339] Prynne goes on to quote a paragraph from the book:

-> ‘Small as it is, I shan’t get it’ he thought and began repeating this
+> \singlespacing ‘Small as it is, I shan’t get it’ he thought and began
-> stupidly and stuck at the word ‘shan’t.’
-Brain and mouth in a sluggish
+> repeating this stupidly and stuck at the word ‘shan’t.’
+Brain and
-> tangle, he stuttered thickly in his mind.
-He sprang up a blustering
+> mouth in a sluggish tangle, he stuttered thickly in his mind.
+He
-> dishevelled mass, but the slovenly hopeless quality of the bed clung
+> sprang up a blustering dishevelled mass, but the slovenly hopeless
-> to him.
+> quality of the bed clung to him.
 This was a frivolous demonstration.
-He wandered to the window
-> in a sulky apathy, his nose flattened against the pane, conscious of
+> He wandered to the window in a sulky apathy, his nose flattened
-> his compressed putty-grey mask, he let his gaze stream out into
+> against the pane, conscious of his compressed putty-grey mask, he let
-> space.[^340]
+> his gaze stream out into space.[^340]

 \noindent The assessment of this passage is as absolute as it is opaque, recapitulating Prynne’s conspiratorial theme: ‘The sheer satiric